Codiaeum Mammy (koh-dih-EE-um) is also known as Croton Mammy (KROH-tun). Other common names you may hear are:

-Crotons are pretty with colorful leaves, easy to grow, and no matter if used indoors as a house plant, outdoors as a container plant, or as landscape plants they make a brilliant statement.
+Crotons are pretty with colorful leaves, easy to grow, and no matter if they are used indoors as a house plant, outdoors as a container plant, or landscape plants, they make a brilliant statement.

 Take care to keep them off the beaten track.

 In areas where Croton plants are not winter hardy, use it as an annual.

-Alternately, bring it indoors to use as a houseplant during the wintertime.
+Alternately, bring Croton indoors for winter to use as a houseplant.

-You may also wish to keep your Croton Mammy as a houseplant all year round.
+You may also wish to keep your croton mammy care as a houseplant all year round.

 To get the best vibrant color and keep your plant at its healthiest, be sure to provide it a bright spot with plenty of light and the correct amount of moisture.